chhsdata/openopps-platform/docs/install/azure/AZURE-TEMPLATE.md

 Click *Load file*.
 Select *azuredeploy.json*.
 Select *Save*.
-Fill in the following values.
+Fill in the values.
+Ask Jon for tips if needed.
-* Resource group: Pick "Use existing", then select the group in the drop-down
-* New Storage Account Name: "openoppsdiskdev"
-* Admin Username/Password: Ask Jon for credentials
-* Dns Name for Public IP: "caopenoppsdev"
 Select *Purchase*.

 Azure will attempt to build the VM based upon the template, but it will fail with the following error.
 It doesn't work because Extensions seem to be unavailable in Azure Government.